Thommzy/Ricktionary/README.md

 xcrun simctl list
 ```

-### Module Import Issues?
+### Package Import Issues?

-- Confirm that the `ImageLoader` module is properly linked
+- Confirm that the `ImageLoader` Package is properly linked
 - Clean the build folder:

 ```bash